shaikharif07/US-Domestic-Airline-Flights-Performance-Analysis/README.md

 As a data analyst, I was tasked to monitor and report US domestic airline flights performance.
 The goal was to analyze the performance of the reporting airline to improve flight reliability and customer satisfaction.

 Data
-The data used for this analysis was obtained from the Bureau of Transportation Statistics.
+The data used for this analysis was obtained from Kagel

 Analysis
 The analysis involved the following key report items: